Philippine five hundred-peso note: English series (1951–1959)

 From 1953, the obverse side of the denomination featured the portrait of Manuel A. Roxas, the first president of the independent Republic of the Philippines.
 The reverse side featured the Old Central Bank main office.
 Roxas and the Central Bank building were later featured on the one hundred peso note upon the introduction of the Pilipino series notes.

 In 1959, the 200 and 500 peso notes were withdrawn from circulation on December 31, 1959, pursuant to Philippine Republic Act No. 1516.

-New Design series (1987–2018)
+New Design series (1985–2018)

 The five hundred peso denomination was not included in the Pilipino and Ang Bagong Lipunan series.
-The denomination however was reintroduced on August 21, 1987, as part of the New Design series notes.